The investor problem based on the HJM model: Introduction

 Many authors have considered the so called rolling bonds under various objectives, but the framework is limited only either to finite number of rolling bonds and very specific affine factor dynamics (see the risk sensitive criterion of Bielecki et al. \cite{Bielecki}, Bielecki and Pliska \cite{Bielecki2}) or one rolling bond with one or two specific factors.
 Let us mention only few items dedicated to the pension management problem: Battochio and Menoncin \cite{Battochio}, Guan and Liang \cite{Guan}, \cite{Guan2}, Zhang et al. \cite{Zhang}.
-Apart from general factor model we consider general normalized signed measure as the investor's strategy, which can be useful to deal with changing number of bonds available on the market.
+Apart from the general factor model we consider a general normalized signed measure as the investor's strategy, which can be useful to deal with a changing number of bonds available on the market.

 Munk and Sorensen \cite{Munk} have solved the consumption investment problem under the interest rate risk by the duality methods (see Cox and Huang \cite{Cox}, Karatzas et al. \cite{Karatzas}).
 Their solution brings some knowledge about the investment position in general HJM models.
-However, they have not used rolling bonds, have not considered infinite horizon case and have not presented detailed solution in the affine framework.
+However, they have not used rolling bonds, have not considered infinite horizon case and have not presented any detailed solution in the affine framework.

-It is worth mentioning that our analysis is conducted in stochastic environment with unbounded coefficients which allows to develop many technical contributions.
-For example, we present novel method to prove verification theorem on the infinite horizon.
+It is worth mentioning that our analysis is conducted in the stochastic environment with unbounded coefficients which allows us to develop many technical contributions.
+For example, we present a novel method to prove the verification theorem on the infinite horizon.
 This should be compared to the different methods proposed for example by Nagai \cite{Nagai} and Guasoni and Wang \cite{Wang}.

 The paper is organized as follows.
 In the next two sections we introduce the concept of the controlled investment process and the HJM factor model.
 The main result for the finite horizon case (Theorem \ref{T41}) is formulated and proved in Sections \ref{S4} and \ref{S5}, respectively.
 Sections \ref{S6} and \ref{S7} are devoted to the solution for some particular models.
 In Section \ref{S8} we study the infinite horizon case, see Theorem \ref{T84}.
 In Appendix \ref{Appendix} we recall basic definition and properties of the bond market.